Alison Singer

-Alison Singer (née Tepper) is the president and co-founder of the Autism Science Foundation (ASF), a non-profit organization primarily focused on funding and advocating for medical research related to autism.
+Alison Singer (née Tepper; born 1966 or 1967) is the president and co-founder of the Autism Science Foundation (ASF), a non-profit organization primarily focused on funding and advocating for medical research related to autism.
 She also periodically served on the Interagency Autism Coordinating Committee (IACC) between 2007 and 2019.
-Singer was hired as vice president of programming for the cable division of NBC in 1993 and held multiple leadership roles at controversial non-profit organization Autism Speaks between 2005 and 2009.
+Singer was vice president of programming for the cable and business development division of NBC from 1994 to 1999 and held multiple leadership roles at the non-profit organization Autism Speaks between 2005 and 2009.

 Throughout her non-profit career, Singer has been generally supportive of the medical model of disability (particularly in the context of autism) and generally critical of the autistic rights and neurodiversity movements.

 Family and education

 Singer is the daughter of Rita and Gerald Tepper.
 She has an older autistic brother, Steven, who was institutionalized at Willowbrook State School as a child before being moved to Letchworth Village, and one younger brother.
 According to Singer, her mother encouraged her to only publicly acknowledge the existence of her younger brother.
 She has since become Steven's legal guardian.

 Singer and husband Daniel married in 1994 at ages 27 and 29, respectively.

 Singer has two daughters: Jodie (the oldest, born in 1997, who is autistic) and Lauren.
 According to Singer, when Lauren was due to receive the MMR vaccine in 1999, she chose to instead follow anti-vaccine activist Andrew Wakefield's advice and separately administer vaccines for each disease it protected against.
 Singer claimed she did so in the hope it would reduce Lauren's likelihood of being autistic like Jodie, but subsequently recognized that her decision only placed Lauren's health at risk.

 Singer graduated Yale University magna cum laude and earned a Master of Business Administration at Harvard University.
 She received an honorary degree from Emory University in May 2020.